MENU

 (Nagoya University, Japan)

-State of the Art Lecturers
+State of the Art Lectures

 Evolution of central regulation of reproduction: solo GnRH and dual GnRH species.

-Dr. Shinji Kanda
+Shinji Kanda

 (The University of Tokyo, Japan)